 Welcome back to our blog series about workplace diversity!
 Our introductory post reviewed 3 big benefits of workplace diversity, with subsequent posts diving deeper into each.
-Past posts discussed how workplace diversity prevents groupthink and poor decisions, increases employee engagement and success, and for today (the last post in the series), the discussion is about how it helps your hotel recruit superstar talent.
+Past posts discussed how workplace diversity prevents groupthink and poor decisions, increases employee engagement and success, and for today (the last post in the series), the discussion is about how it helps your hotel recruit top candidates with superstar talent.

 The concept of diversity and hiring the best of the best is very simple.
 A diverse workforce is borne out of hiring and promoting employees based on merit alone.
 This practice not only ensures that gender, age, race, socioeconomic status, religion, sexual orientation (and a long list of other personal details) stay out of the decision-making process–naturally, it also ensures that the most qualified candidates are put in the right positions.